 '''

 [ [ DECLARE ]

+pragmas

 declarations ]

 BEGIN

 statements

 [ EXCEPTION

 WHEN exception_condition THEN

 statements [, ...] ]

 END;

 '''

-declarations are one or more variable, cursor, type, or subprogram declarations that are local to the block.
+pragmas are the directives (AUTONOMOUS_TRANSACTION is the currently supported pragma). declarations are one or more variable, cursor, type, or subprogram declarations that are local to the block.
 If subprogram declarations are included, they must be declared after all other variable, cursor, and type declarations.
 Each declaration must be terminated by a semicolon.
 The use of the keyword DECLARE depends upon the context in which the block appears.